justinlime/dotfiles/README.md

 ## SSH

-copy `.terminfo` into remote machine to support foot
+copy `.terminfo` into remote machine $HOME to support foot